Nonconventional Polynomial CLT: Central limit theorem

+where the right hand side is finite in view of (\ref{2.12}), and Condition B3 is satisfied.

-Finally, we prove tightness and specify the corresponding limit point.
-We will start by showing that along suitable subsequences any linear combination of the finite dimensional processes satisfy (\ref{B4'}) and therefore also B4.
-Indeed, for any $i_{k-1}<i\leq i_k$ set
+Next, we prove that the family of processes $\hat\Psi_{k,N}^{(u)}$ is tight when $N\to\infty$, and specify the corresponding limit points.
+We start by showing that along suitable subsequences any linear combination of its one dimensional components satisfy (\ref{B4'}), and so also Condition B4 from Theorem \ref{Thm5.1} (see Appendix).
+Indeed, set $W_{N,n}^{(u,k)}=(W_{N,i,n}^{(u)})_{i=i_{k-1}+1}^{i_k}$, where